THE STORY OF CABEL T-B RECORDING

 stage, the material becomes much more entertaining as opposed to the old

-"President Ronny" (me) nears the expiration date, Cabel T-B does manage
+As the contract with "President Ronny" (me) nears the expiration date,

-to make one last recording for the year 1988.
+Cabel T-B does manage to make one last recording for the year 1988.

 THE STORY OF CABEL T-B RECORDING